Shuki Levy: Personal life

 In 1977, Levy was married to Miss USA 1970 and actress Deborah Shelton (Dallas), with whom he has a daughter.
 Shelton went on to appear in the 1982 horror film Blood Tide, which was one of the first film and television projects Levy composed for.
 He was also in a relationship with television actress Sarah Brown (General Hospital), with whom he has a second daughter.
 When they started dating in 1994, Brown was only 19 years old and 27 years younger than Levy.
 At that point, he was also secretly engaged to another actress named Shell Danielson, and still married to Shelton.
 Levy remained in a secret relationship with Danielson even after Brown moved in with him, and also remained married to Shelton until early 2000, nearly two years after Brown's daughter was born.
 Brown and Levy split in 2000, with Brown accusing him of spying on her over the next few years.
-Levy is currently married to food blogger Tori Avey, who he met in the early 2000s.
+Levy is currently married to food blogger Tori Avey, whom he met in the early 2000s.
 Levy has owned properties in both California and Miami.